 Introduction

 The ocean’s mean dynamic topography (MDT) is the surface representation of ocean circulation.
-It is of interest to oceanographers to study the ocean’s surface currents (Wunsch and Stammer 1997), and to geodesists for e.g. linking height datums globally, particularly in regions where geodetic land-ties are not possible (Woodworth et al. 2013, Featherstone and Filmer 2012)
+It is of interest to oceanographers to study the ocean’s surface currents (Wunsch and Stammer 1997), and to geodesists for e.g. linking height datums globally, particularly in regions where geodetic land-ties (connection by levelling to the land vertical datum) through GNSS measured tide gauges are not possible (Woodworth et al. 2013, Featherstone and Filmer 2012)

 The ocean MDT may be determined by the oceanographic approach or the geodetic approach (Huang, 2017; Woodworth et al. 2013).
 The oceanographic approach involves the use of an ocean circulation models and the MDT is computed through temporal averaging over a given period.

-The geodetic approach involves either satellite derived ellipsoidal mean sea surface models (MSS) (Andersen and Knudsen, 2009) or individual mean sea level (MSL) observations from tide gauges expressed as ellipsoidal heights from co-located GNSS observations.
+The geodetic approach involves either satellite derived ellipsoidal mean sea surface models (MSS) (Andersen and Knudsen, 2009) or mean sea level (MSL) observations from tide gauges expressed as ellipsoidal heights from co-located GNSS observations.

 Figure 1 illustrates the way that the MSS or MSL is determined using geodetic methods like satellite altimetry and tide gauges.
 Once referenced to the same reference ellipsoid MSS and MSL represent the same “quantity”, but in the following we have used the terminology MSL for individual point observations (from tide gauges) and MSS for satellite derived grids.